 Limitations for Connecting Local SQL Server to Azure Synapse Using Azure Synapse Studio

-• When you move SQL Server database to Azure Synapse, it requires manual intervention during data transfer.
+• When you move an SQL Server database to Azure Synapse, it requires manual intervention during data transfer.
 You must also plan regular data updates and backups to maintain data integrity across multiple environments.

 • The cost of moving data from SQL Server to Azure could be high when transferring large amounts of data.